 Clause 34 adds sections 69.1 and 69.2 to the Firearms Act.
-New section 69.1(1) provides a new power to a CFO to suspend, in respect to an individual's licence, the holder's authorization to use, acquire and import firearms for up to 30 days if there are reasonable grounds to suspect that the individual is no longer eligible to hold the licence based on information the CFO has collected or received from any person.
+New section 69.1(1) requires the CFO to suspend, in respect of an individual's licence, the holder's authorization to use, acquire and import firearms for up to 30 days if there are reasonable grounds to suspect that the individual is no longer eligible to hold the licence based on information the CFO has collected or received from any person, including a "psychologist, a psychiatrist, a nurse, a nurse practitioner or a medical professional."
 The CFO is required to provide written notice of the suspension to the holder, including reasons for the decision, the nature of the information forming the basis of the decision, the period of the suspension and copies of relevant provisions of the Firearms Act (new section 69.1(2)).
 However, the CFO is not required to disclose any information that may endanger the safety of any individual (new section 69.1(3)).
 The CFO must terminate the suspension at the end of the period of the suspension, or earlier, if satisfied that the grounds for the suspension no longer exist, as well as give written notice to that effect to the licence holder (new section 69.1(4)).

-New section 69.2 of the Firearms Act prohibits an individual from using, acquiring or importing firearms while their authorizations to do so are suspended under section 69.1.
+New section 69.2 of the Firearms Act prohibits an individual from using, acquiring or importing firearms while their authorizations to do so are suspended under section 69.1(1).
 Clause 35(2) amends section 70(1) of the Firearms Act to add the non-respect of this prohibition to the list of reasons for which a licence, an authorization to carry or an authorization to transport may be revoked (new section 70(1)(a.1)).

-2.2.7 Reference to Provincial Court Judge (referral) (Clause 37)
+2.2.9 Reference to Provincial Court Judge (referral) (Clause 37)

-Clause 37 of Bill C-21 amends the Firearms Act provisions on the notices asking individuals whose licence or registration certificate has been refused or revoked to lawfully dispose of any firearm, prohibited ammunition or prohibited device in their possession and the provisions on the procedures for the reference (also known as a "referral") by an individual, to a provincial court judge, of the decision in question.
+Clause 37 of Bill C-21 amends the Firearms Act provisions on the notices requiring individuals whose licence or registration certificate has been refused or revoked to lawfully dispose of any firearm, prohibited weapon, restricted weapon, prohibited device or prohibited ammunition in their possession.
+It also amends the provisions regarding the procedures for the reference (also known as a "referral") by an individual, to a provincial court judge, of the decision in question.